 What is Google Hummingbird?

-At its very simplest Google Hummingbird is Google’s newest algorithm.
-It differs from other recent algorithm updates such as the infamous “Panda” and “Penguin” updates in that it is a completly new algorithm whereas the previously mentioned were changes made to the existing algorithm.
+Google Hummingbird is Google’s newest algorithm.
+It differs from other recent algorithm updates such as the infamous “Panda” and “Penguin” updates in that it is a completely new algorithm whereas the previously mentioned were changes made to the existing algorithm.

 As I understand it Hummingbird is meant to allow Google to more accurately decipher a searcher’s intent for the purpose of returning more relevant results.
 It does this by using an algorithm equipped with natural language processing to better understand and respond to search queries that are more conversational in nature and more representative of natural language use.